KonstantinBelenko/cool-static-website/README.md

 # This script will install apache2 and move the build repository to the /var/ww/html
 $ sudo chmod +x ./install_webserver.sh
 $ ./install_webserver.sh

+# It works! 🥳
 ```

+# 🗒 Configuration
+It is very easy to make changes to this website, all you need to do is:
+1. Modify source how you want.
+Main configuration appears at the /src/App.js
+2. Build it with `npm run build`
+3. Run the script to update the static apache2 host `install_webserver.sh`